 Things to do in Granada Nicaragua

 Iglesia de La Merced: Climb the bell tour to get an unbeatable view of Granada and Mombacho Volcano.
-I highly recommend this and it only costs $1.
+Cost is around $1.

-Chocolate tours: ChocoMuseo is a popular company to take chocolate tours with.
+Chocolate tours: Chocolate tours are popular in Granada, with ChocoMuseo being a popular company to take chocolate tours with.

 Day or overnight trips